bevennyamande/Zimbabwe-Stock-Exchange-Daily-Pricesheets/README.md

 # Scrapper
 - A basic daily pricesheet scrapper for stock exchanges
-- The scrapper targets zimbabwe stock exchange website
+- The application targets zimbabwe stock exchange website

 ## Motive
-* Create an openly accessible dataset for Statistician and Data scientist etc
+* Create an openly accessible dataset for Stock Exchange data analysis and Data scientist etc
 * Attempt to learn a new libraries, learn more python, shell scripting
 * Automate the boring stuff

 ## Disclaimer
-- This information is only for educational purposes
-- All copyrights belong to Zimbabwe Stock Exchange and therefore related information is not investment guidance
+- Information contained therewith is from The Zimbabwe Stock Exchange markets and daily prices.